smbeiragh/sanam/content/namespaces.md

 component or layout in page level can be a sign of lacking a modifier on component level or layout level and writing page level style generally is not a good idea and can be lead to hard to maintain code.
-When modifying any thing, try to be explicit and don't bound on classes of different namespaces by defining classes in page level namespace.
+When modifying anything, try to be explicit and don't bound on classes of different namespaces by defining classes in page level namespace.

 ```css